• Skip to primary navigation

 Advantages

-• Less expensive, although the cost of managing the exposed slab edge need to be considered
+• Less expensive, although the cost of managing the exposed slab edge needs to be considered

-• Multiple units mean; fire-stopping is not necessary, repairs can be carried out with minimal disturbance and decreases sound transmission between floors
+• Multiple units mean, fire-stopping is not necessary, repairs can be carried out with minimal disturbance, and decrease sound transmission between floors

 • Installs quickly and easily, and requires less engineering